skyportal/healpix-alchemy/README.md

 * A single integer which will be interpreted as the address of the tile in the [UNIQ] HEALPix indexing scheme
-* A sequence of two integers, which will be interpreted as the lower and upper bounds of the half-open pixel index interval at _level_ = _level_<sub>max</sub>
+* A sequence of two integers, which will be interpreted as the lower and upper bounds of the right-half-open pixel index interval at _level_ = _level_<sub>max</sub>
 * A string like `'[1234,5678)'`